 The University Gallery is a contemporary art gallery that serves the Art & Design Department, the University of Massachusetts Lowell, as well as the city of Lowell and the greater Merrimack Valley Region.
 The gallery hosts 4-6 major exhibitions each year, including the biannual B.F.A. show featuring the senior projects from the Art & Design studios.
 From emerging artists to seasoned practitioners with national and international reputations, the University Gallery's exhibition program showcases a broad variety of artistic approaches, media and content reflecting the curricula of the Art & Design program and enhancing the cultural environment of the community and surrounding area.

-The University Gallery is located on the 1st floor of Mahoney Hall at 870 Broadway Street, Lowell, Mass.
+The University Gallery is located on the first floor of Mahoney Hall at 870 Broadway Street, Lowell, Mass.

 Gallery Exhibitions: Admission is free and opening receptions usually include a lecture by the curator or exhibiting artist.